Menu Engineering Worksheet — Free Excel & PDF Download

 - 1List all menu items with their food cost and sales volume

-- 3Review the recommendations for each quadrant
+- 3Read the recommended action for each quadrant

 The Resource